t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 this scenario, value of the exchanged information is low and that is usually happen in a confined room, thus, it is possible to have a short period of time during which initial secrets can be exchanged in the clear.
-Due to this fact, there is no requirement to enable devices from different manufacturers to interoperate in a secure way (keys are just exchanged).
+Due to this fact, there is no requirement to enable devices from different manufacturers to inter operate in a secure way (keys are just exchanged).
 The expected network size of applications using this profile is expected to be small such that the provision of network security, e.g., secure routing, is of low importance.

 The next security suite (SecProf_2) represents an evolution of SecProf_1